 Majors, Concentrations, and Minors

-Multiple majors must include at least 18 semester hours of courses not used in satisfaction of requirements for any other major.
+Multiple majors must include at least 18 semester hours of courses that are not used to fulfill any other major the student seeks.

 Declaration of Minor

 Students declaring a minor must report to the advisor in their major field to notify that advisor of their intent to seek a minor.
 After obtaining the signature of the advisor in their major field, the form is presented to the advisor for the intended minor for that advisor’s approval.
 The student then presents the form to the dean of the college of the intended minor who forwards this form to the Registrar for official entry to the student’s permanent scholastic record.

 Requirements for majors and for minors are specified in the catalog under each curriculum offering them.
 Students may graduate with a single major or a number of majors and minors when the requirements of each, including all college and department requirements, are met at the time of graduation.
 Students may, with the approval of the dean of the college offering the work, complete additional majors or minors after graduation and have the completion and date noted on the permanent scholastic record.